 Much as I hate to defend him I ran most of the London Marathon with, or close to, Jimmy Savile in 1983 although he pulled away and beat me by a few minutes in the end.

 I can confirm from that year’s results that Savile did in fact finish about eight minutes before Mr Chapman.
 As this was the year of Savile’s fastest London Marathon time (3.33.59) this suggests to me that his other results are also likely to be genuine.
-Not all marathon runners are good people.
+You don’t have to be a good person to run a marathon, it seems.

 So it looks like Savile wasn’t telling the truth about not doing any training – which provides more evidence that his times were genuine.